Mobile payments: a guide to paying with your smartphone

 What the big four banks offer

-ANZ was the first of the big four bank to offer customers Apple Pay for credit and debit cards.
-ANZ customers can also use Samsung Pay, Google Pay, Fitbit Pay and Garmin Pay, so whatever your mobile payment preference, there's an option to suit you.
+ANZ was the first of the big four banks to offer customers Apple Pay for credit and debit cards.
+ANZ customers can also use Samsung Pay, Google Pay, Fitbit Pay and Garmin Pay.
+So whatever your mobile payment preference, there's an option to suit you.

 NAB customers now have access to Apple Pay, Samsung Pay, Google Pay, Fitbit Pay and Garmin Pay.
 They also offer Nab Pay, which is compatible with Android powered mobiles.
 Once you’ve downloaded the app and set up your account, you simply press a button within the app to Tap & Pay at a merchant terminal that accepts contactless payments.
 All payment methods work with NAB credit and debit cards.